uctb/UCTB/README.md

 ## ST-Paper List

-We maintain [a paper list]((https://github.com/uctb/ST-Paper)) focusing on spatio-temporal prediction papers from venues such as KDD, NeurIPS, AAAI, WWW, ICDE, IJCAI, WSDM, and CIKM.
+We maintain [a paper list]((https://github.com/uctb/ST-Paper)) focusing on spatio-temporal prediction papers from venues such as KDD, NeurIPS, AAAI, WWW, ICDE, IJCAI, WSDM, CIKM, and IEEE T-ITS.
 Note that the metadata may not encompass all relevant papers and could include unrelated ones, as selected by large language models.

 <img src="https://uctb.github.io/UCTB/sphinx/md_file/src/image/venue_stat.png" alt=".img" style="zoom: 33%;height: 327px; width:424" />